Skip to main content

 Then act on partial results, applying successful changes while reporting failures:

-def apply_refactoring(files: dict[str, str], instruction: str) -> dict:
+async def apply_refactoring(files: dict[str, str], instruction: str) -> dict:

 """Apply refactoring and report on partial success."""

-results = refactor_codebase(files, instruction)
+results = await refactor_codebase(files, instruction)

 successful = [r for r in results if r.success]